 Dr. Richard Williams

-Dr. Richard Williams, M.S., M.D., serves as the Team Physician for Tennessee Tech student-athletes.
-A physician at Mid-State Sports Medicine, Dr. Williams has specialized in sports medicine throughout his professional medical career, including experience with high school, college, Olympic and professional athletes.
-He understands sports medicine from an athlete's point of view, participating on track and field and basketball teams during his high school and collegiate careers.
+Richard I. Williams, M.S., M.D., serves as the Team Physician for Tennessee Tech student-athletes.
+Dr. Williams has specialized in sports medicine throughout his professional medical career, including experience with high school, college, Olympic and professional athletes.
+He is a member of Tennessee Orthopaedic Alliance; this gives TTU athletes a wide range of sub-specialized orthopaedic surgeons to consult with when necessary, depending upon the nature of a specific injury or condition.
+He understands sports medicine from an athlete's point of view, participating on track and field and basketball teams during his high school and collegiate years.
 A 1975 graduate of Crawfordsville (Indiana) High School, Dr. Williams also spent one year as a foreign exchange student in West Germany.
 He graduated Cum Laude (A.B.) from Dartmouth College, and went on to earn an M.S. degree in Medical and Molecular Genetics from Indiana University, and an M.D. from the Indiana University School of Medicine.
-Dr. Williams worked with the Indianapolis Colts training camp and provided volunteer medical support for high school soccer and football teams in Indianapolis during his senior year in medical school, and also served as a research assistant at the Methodist Sports Medicine Center.
+Dr. Williams worked with the Indianapolis Colts medical staff and provided volunteer medical support for high school soccer and football teams in Indianapolis during his senior year in medical school, and also served as a research assistant at the Methodist Sports Medicine Center.
 During his residency at the University of Cincinnati Hospitals, Dr. Williams provided coverage for local high school and college football teams, and worked extensively with the University of Cincinnati athletic teams.
-He earned an Orthopedic Sports Medicine Fellowship with Kentucky Sports Medicine in Lexington, and during the 1994-95 season was the team physician at Eastern Kentucky University, including primary game coverage in football and basketball, and training room coverage for all sports.
+He completed an Orthopedic Sports Medicine Fellowship with Kentucky Sports Medicine in Lexington, and during the 1994-95 season was the team physician at Eastern Kentucky University, including primary game coverage in football and basketball, and training room coverage for all sports.
 He also worked with local high schools and the University of Kentucky sports medicine staff, and had extensive clinic and operating room experience in all aspects of sports medicine care.
-Since 1995, Dr. Williams has been in practice in the Upper Cumberland.
-He has assumed primary responsibility, training room care and game coverage and injury treatment for all of Tennessee Tech's athletic programs along with area high schools.
+Since 1995, Dr. Williams has been in practice in the Upper Cumberland; he has had primary responsibility for training room care/injury treatment and game coverage for all of Tennessee Tech's athletic programs.
+He has been involved with coverage for area high schools as well.
+Dr. Williams focused on knee and shoulder surgeries primarily during his surgical career, successfully returning countless TTU athletes to competition.
+He has retired from performing surgery, but still manages primary Sports Medicine coverage for Tech athletics.

 Dr. James Talmage